Become Polish Air Force F-16 Pilot defending E.U. & Polish border

 Plane hitpoints

-how many hits player's fighter can receive before being destroyed Remaining hitpoints are visible on the DAMAGE MFD.
+Remaining hitpoints amount are visible on the Left MFD 4 mode DAMAGE REPORT.
 It is recommended to start with EASY setting.

 Plane malfunctions

-how often and what kind of plane malfunctions plane can receive.
+How often and what kind of plane malfunctions plane can receive.

 Countermeasures amt

-how many chaffs and flares used to evade enemy missiles are available.
+How many chaffs and flares used to evade enemy missiles are available.

-how much damage player's weapon cause.
-On easier levels it is easier to destroy heavily armoured objects with less explosive weapons - for example bunker with Mavericks.
 It is recommended to play with HARD setting whenever possible, as this makes use of different kinds of A2G weapons to destroy harder targets like bunkers more necessary.

 Enemy experience

-how fast enemy reacts and fires missiles.
+How fast enemy reacts and fires missiles.
 It is recommended to first try with HARD setting as this makes game more dynamic.

 Landings

-on easier levels area around runway safe for landing is larger, also higher vertical speeds of touchdown are tolerated.
+also higher vertical speeds of touchdown are tolerated.

 Difficulty settings can only be set at campaign start.